 Bats at the Major League Baseball level are launched into the stands much too frequently, with the potential to injure or kill someone.
 Pine tar is not permitted to be used by pitchers.

 Why Do Pitchers Use Pine Tar?

 Let’s start by making it plain that the usage of pine tar by pitchers is prohibited by baseball’s rules of competition.
 In order to offer an extra sticky material for their hold on the ball, some pitchers may attempt to use pine tar illegally in order to aid in the spinning of the ball or the movement of the ball in ways that it would not usually move.
 Interesting thing about baseball is that you could hear the expression “if you aren’t cheating, you aren’t trying” rather frequently.
 We at sportswarrior365 are opposed to this method, but we recognize that it is one way that athletes attempt to rationalize these situations in their own minds.

-The likelihood of anything unlawful occurring increases considerably as spin speeds grow dramatically.
-What’s fantastic about analytics is that it may be able to assist limit the number of pitchers who obtain an unfair edge through illicit means.
+- The likelihood of anything unlawful occurring increases considerably as spin speeds grow dramatically.

 How to solve the problem?